Bhumbra/CLAS/README.md

 sh-4.3$ make -f maketest.gcc-5

-outputting to 4 executables in bin/, namely bvc_ewise, bvc_outer, bvc_inner, and bvc_mmdot each of which can be run by a user specifying input arguments to test different array dimensions.
-An example running all four executables is scripted blasvsclas.sh which can be run from console thus:
+outputting to 4 executables in bin/, namely bvc_ewise, bvc_outer, bvc_inner, and bvc_mmdot each of which can be run specifying input arguments to test different array dimensions.
+An example script running all four executables is provided in bin/blasvsclas.sh which can be run from console thus:

 sh-4.3$ bin/blasvsclas.sh